 Layer 4: Evidence Capture

 Structure evidence to map directly to DORA requirements.
 For incident reporting, link deployment events to monitoring alerts.
-For resilience testing, store chaos test results with system behavior observations.
+For resilience testing, store chaos test results with system behaviour observations.
 For third-party oversight, maintain SBOM attestations and vendor pipeline compliance reports.

 Real-World Outcomes: What Governance-as-Code Delivers